 Name Age Position

-Jonathan M. Peacock 58 Chief Executive Officer, President and Chairman of the Board
+Jonathan M. Peacock 59 Chairman of the Board

+Fabian Tenenbaum 43 Chief Executive Officer and Director

 Naseem Amin, M.D.
-54 Director
+55 Director

-Scott P. Bruder, M.D., Ph.D.(2) 54 Director
+Scott P. Bruder, M.D., Ph.D.
+55 Director

-Mary Ann Cloyd 61 Director
+Mary Ann Cloyd 62 Director

-Matthew Holt 39 Director

-Jens Luehring 42 Director
+Jens Luehring 43 Director

-Andre V. Moura 34 Director
+Andre V. Moura 35 Director

-Daniel Tassé 56 Director
+Daniel Tassé 57 Director

-Adam B. Weinstein 37 Director
+Adam B. Weinstein 38 Director

 Our Board has reviewed the materiality of any relationship that each of our directors has with Bellerophon Therapeutics, Inc., either directly or indirectly.
-Based upon this review, our Board has determined that the following members of the Board are

-"independent directors" as defined by The NASDAQ Stock Market: Messrs.
+Based upon this review, our Board has determined that the following members of the Board are "independent directors" as defined by The NASDAQ Stock Market: Messrs.
 Bruder, Holt, Luehring, Moura, and Weinstein, Dr. Amin and Ms. Cloyd.

-Jonathan M. Peacock has served as our Chief Executive and President and as the Chairman of our Board since June 2014.
+Jonathan M. Peacock has served as the Chairman of our Board since June 2014, and previously served as our Chief Executive Officer and President from June 2014 to November 2016.
 Prior to joining us, Mr. Peacock served as the Chief Financial Officer of Amgen Inc., a biotechnology company, from September 2010 to January 2014.
 From November 2005 to September 2010, he served as Chief Financial and Administrative Officer of Novartis Pharmaceuticals AG, the Pharmaceuticals and Biotechnology division of Novartis AG.
 Mr. Peacock was a partner at McKinsey and Company, a global strategy consulting firm, from 1998 to 2005.
 Before that, he was a partner at Price Waterhouse LLP, a global accounting firm (now PricewaterhouseCoopers LLP), from 1993 to 1998.
-Beginning in February 2016, he became the Chairman of Arix Bioscience Limited.
+Beginning in February 2016, he became the Chairman of Arix Bioscience plc.
 He currently serves on the Board of Kite Pharma, Inc., a biopharmaceutical company.
 Mr. Peacock received an M.A. degree in economics from the University of St. Andrews.
-We believe that Mr. Peacock is qualified to serve on our Board because of his global management experience, his experience as an officer of a public company in our industry, his financial expertise and his position as our Chief Executive Officer and President.
+We believe that Mr. Peacock is qualified to serve on our Board because of his global management experience, his experience as an officer of a public company in our industry and his financial expertise.